fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Disconnect-AzureRemoteAppSession.md

 ```

 ## DESCRIPTION
-The **Disconnect-AzureRemoteAppSession** cmdlet disconnects a user's azure_2 RemoteApp session.
+The **Disconnect-AzureRemoteAppSession** cmdlet disconnects a user's Azure RemoteApp session.
-The user's client disconnects from their azure_2 RemoteApp session, but the user's programs continue to run.
+The user's client disconnects from their Azure RemoteApp session, but the user's programs continue to run.

 ## EXAMPLES